 Instead, we were given an armed escort, as heavily manned boats skittered about the water, protecting the crew and the ships of the battle group.
 We had sharpshooters and anti-aircraft marksmen on the deck, flown out to the ship the night before, vigilantly watching to make sure nothing happened to jeopardize the safety of us all.
 The Coronado Bay Bridge was shut down to further protect the battle group from any harm that may have been attempted from motorists on the bridge.

 I don’t think I’ll ever forget the scene along the ocean banks as the ship pulled into the harbor.
 People were lined up and down the banks waving American flags as our sailors “manned the rails” and the voice of Lee Greenwood rang out, singing “...I’m proud to be an American, where at least I know I’m free.
 And I won’t forget the men who died, who gave that right to me.
 And I’ll gladly stand up, next to you and defend her still today.
 ‘Cause there ain’t no doubt, I love this land, God bless the USA...”
-I was never so proud of our American military personnel as I was right then.
+I was never as proud of our American military personnel as I was right then.